Linguistic Bias in ChatGPT: Language Models Reinforce Dialect Discrimination: Introduction

-Given ChatGPT's presumed excellent performance on English, understanding performance discrepancies for English language varieties globally is critical.
-These discrepancies can limit language models' ease of use for minoritized populations, which may exacerbate existing global inequities.
+Given ChatGPT's presumed excellent performance on English, understanding performance discrepancies for varieties of English that already face stigma is critical.
+Discrepancies that limit language models' ease of use for minoritized populations could exacerbate existing global inequities.
 Meanwhile, advancement of limiting stereotypes and other harms could discourage speakers of minoritized varieties from using language models and reinforce discriminatory perspectives.\looseness=-1